 Whether you are a local or a visitor to Washington DC, you may be asking yourself what to do on July 4th in Washington DC?

 What is open in Washington DC?
-Happily, almost everything will be reopened by July 4th.
+Happily, almost everything is open on July 4th.
 Restaurants will be at full capacity, all museums will be open, and the fireworks will be very spectacular.

 The fireworks in Washington, DC are some of the most spectacular anywhere.
 With the Washington Monument and the Lincoln Memorial as the backdrop, tens of thousands of people turn out to enjoy the fireworks every year.

 The best spot to enjoy the fireworks up close is on the National Mall on the grounds of the Washington Monument or on the steps of the Lincoln Memorial.
+You will not be able to drive to the National Mall.
+Much of downtown is car-free on July 4th.
 On July 4th, there is a security entrance to get onto the National Mall.
 If you want to sit on the steps of the Lincoln Memorial, you will have to arrive early.
 But, you can get onto the grounds of the Washington Monument even last minute before the fireworks actually start.

 Another great spot to view the fireworks would be along Constitution Avenue between 14th and 21st Streets.
 Constitution Avenue is closed to motor vehicles on July 4th, and you can stand in the street to watch the fireworks.
 14th Street is another street that is a good spot to watch.
 You don’t need to pass the security barrier to watch from these streets.
 The National Park Service has a site on what to do on July 4th in Washington DC?
 And, Washington.org also has a website on what to do on July 4th in Washington DC as well.